apoorvxgoyalx/Facial-Recognition-and-Reconstruction-from-CCTV-Footage/README.md

 This project was a significant learning experience for the team, enhancing our understanding of AI-driven forensic analysis.
 We developed key insights into super-resolution techniques and 3D facial reconstruction, which we hope will prove useful in real-world forensic scenarios.

 ## Usage
-For detailed steps on setting up and running this project, refer to the installation and setup guide in the provided Jupyter notebook (`installation.ipynb`).
+For detailed steps on setting up and running this project, refer to the installation and setup guide in the provided Jupyter notebook (`Facial_Recognition_and_Reconstruction.ipynb`).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.